mattmotoki/mattmotoki.github.io/_art/blue-holes.md

 ---

 ## Technical Implementation
-The code creates an abstract representation of black holes by first generating a Voronoi diagram (which partitions space into regions based on random points) and then drawing spiraling patterns within each region by repeatedly interpolating between consecutive vertices.
+The code creates an abstract representation of black holes by first generating a <a href="https://en.wikipedia.org/wiki/Voronoi_diagram" target="_blank">Voronoi diagram</a> (which partitions space into regions based on random points) and then drawing spiraling patterns within each region by repeatedly interpolating between consecutive vertices.

 ```python
 import numpy as np